melika-s/melika-s/README.md

 It's Melika.
 I'm a master's student in software engineering.
 I enjoy learning, and am a fast learner.

 I worked as a backend developer (Nodejs and express) for almost 4 years at a knowledge enterprise called Imen Pardazesh Arses (IPA).
-Right now, I'm focusing on improving myself and find a job which would help me grow as much as possible.
+Right now, I'm focusing on improving myself and finding a job which would help me grow as much as possible.

 ## Skills ⚡